janekx21/bachelor-thesis/chapters/ba.typ

 modified and contains syntactical errors, like source code, written inside code editors.

-== GLR parser
+== GLR Parser

 GLR parsers (generalized left-to-right rightmost derivation parser) are more general LR Parsers that handle non-deterministic or unambiguous grammars.
+LR Parsers are a type of buttom-up parser that can only analyze deterministic context-free languages (DCFL) @knuthTranslationLanguagesLeft1965.
+These languages are a proper subset of context-free languages, with the constraint, that they can be accepted by a deterministic pushdown automaton
+@hopcroftIntroductionAutomataTheory1979.
+A context-free languages is a language where a context-free grammar exists that accepts precisely that language.
+They can be classified by the fact that each production rule is in the form

+$ A -> alpha $

+where $A$ is a non-terminal symbol and $alpha$ is a chain of terminal, non-terminal symbols or empty.
+Regardless of the surrounding terminals or non-terminals, hence the name context-free, $A$ can always be replaced by $alpha$.
+@hopcroftIntroductionAutomataTheory2007

-Deterministic LR parsers #cite(<ahoTheoryParsingTranslation1972>, supplement: [chapter 4]) have been well studied and optimized, yielding very efficient parsers.
-But they are limited to a subset of grammars that are not unambiguous.
-GLR parsers do not produce non-deterministic automata in the theoretical sense, rather they produce an algorithm simulating them.
+Deterministic LR parsers @ahoTheoryParsingTranslation1972[Chapter 4] have been well studied and optimized, yielding very efficient parsers.
+But they are limited to a subset of grammars that are not ambiguous.
+GLR parsers are not limited in this sense and use context-free grammars directly, not a sub set.
+They do not produce non-deterministic automata in the theoretical sense, rather they produce an algorithm simulating them.
 Keeping track of all possible states in parallel.
-Backtracking on the other hand is extremely in efficient.
-Parallel parsers #cite(<ahoTheoryParsingTranslation1972>, supplement: [chapter 4.1 and 4.2]) on the other hand produce in the worse case a time complexity of $O(n^3)$, like random grammars.
-But on a large class of grammars they are linear in time.
-This makes them extremely useful for design and research, because of the otherwise grammatical constrains that LR parsing comes with
+Other parsers use backtracking, which is extremely in efficient.
+Parallel parsers @ahoTheoryParsingTranslation1972[Chapter 4.1 and 4.2] on the
+other hand produce in the worse case, e.g. random grammars, a time complexity of $O(n^3)$ and on a large class of grammars they are linear in time.
+This makes them super useful for design and research, because of the otherwise grammatical constrains that LR parsing comes with @ironsExperienceExtensibleLanguage1970
-@ironsExperienceExtensibleLanguage1970
-#cite(<langDeterministicTechniquesEfficient1974>, supplement: [introduction]).
+@langDeterministicTechniquesEfficient1974[Introduction].

+Tree-sitter is a GLR parser.
+The rules that define the grammar are in the form of $A -> alpha$ and can be ambiguous.
+The original grammar that was translated is written in Backus–Naur form (BNF) notation and is also context-free
+@OWLWebOntologya.
+The resulting parser for this thesis is roughly linear in time as shown in @benchmarks.

 // secondary source @langDeterministicTechniquesEfficient1974
 // TODO sekundärquelle durch primärquelle ersetzten